Jax Taylor Teases ‘Future Projects’ In Sweet Birthday Tribute To Brittany Cartwright

 The former Vanderpump Rules star posted a stunning photo of his wife of nearly two years as they celebrated her 32nd birthday.
 In the photo, Brittany smiled widely as she wore her hair in a French braid while snuggling the couple’s Yorkie, Kingsley.

-In the caption to the post, Jax paid homage to Brittany and praised her for how gracefully she has handled her pregnancy during a pandemic and with ongoing morning sickness.
+In the caption, Jax paid homage to Brittany and praised her for how gracefully she has handled her pregnancy during a pandemic and with ongoing morning sickness.
 He also joked that she has the added burden of having to “deal” with him and still does it with a smile on her face.

-Jax called Brittany his “queen” and revealed that he is “so excited for their “growing family.”
+Jax called Brittany his “queen” and revealed that he is “so excited for [their] growing family.”
 He also expressed excitement at their “future projects.”

-On his Instagram story, Jax shared a video of the kitchen of his Valley Village home decorated for his wife’s birthday.
-Floral bouquets and three gorgeous birthday cakes were lined up on the countertop, and a display of pink and white balloons, with one blue one in the middle, could also be seen.
+On his Instagram stories, Jax shared a video of the kitchen of his Valley Village home decorated for his wife’s birthday.
+Floral bouquets and three gorgeous cakes were lined up on the countertop, and a display of pink and white balloons, with a blue one in the middle, could also be seen.

 The post received thousands of likes and sweet comments from fans and celebrity friends wishing Brittany a happy birthday.
-Messages were posted by Vanderpump Rules alum Kristen Doute, James Kennedy, and Selling Sunset star Chrishell Stause.
+Vanderpump Rules alums Kristen Doute and James Kennedy and Selling Sunset star Chrishell Stause were among those that posted messages.

-One commenter described the mom-to-be Brittany as “the human ray of sunshine.”
+One commenter described mom-to-be Brittany as “the human ray of sunshine.”

 “She is a queen,” another wrote.
 “She’ll make such a loving mother to your children.”